geniousisme/ADB-Fall-2016/PA2/README.md

     Return the match number for every query under the category, and collect top 4 urls for each query of the category for content summary.

 - **ContentSummarizer.py**<br>
-    There are four parts in the content summarizer.
+    There are four parts in the content summarizer. <br>
-    1) summarize: calls summarize_for_categ for each subcategory
+    1) summarize: calls summarize_for_categ for each subcategory <br>
-    2) summarize_for_categ: calculate the word document frequency for each category
+    2) summarize_for_categ: calculate the word document frequency for each category <br>
-    3) fetch_page: Return set of words from the url page and fetch page through lynx
+    3) fetch_page: Return set of words from the url page and fetch page through lynx <br>
-    4) page_parser: parse each html page and extract words we are interested.
+    4) page_parser: parse each html page and extract words we are interested <br>

 - **Category.py**<br>
     Category class for category objects.
 We also implemented basic object operation methods such as building subcategories and show classification infomation.